jide1965/BBCRadioProject/BBCRadio-App-Project/ReadMe/ReadMe.txt

 3. Test Report

- - if you run it in eclipse IDE, you can pick up test report undr the folder named target created each time you run the program.
+ - if you run it in eclipse IDE, you can pick up test report under the folder named output created each time you run the program.
  - if you run it in command prompt the report will be created in the folder named target in the project directory - cucumber-html-report [always refresh the project each time you run the application for a new report].
  - The log report will be created in C:\testing\Application.log each time you run the program.